2018–2024 Arab protests: Lebanon

-The Lebanese protests were a series of protests that constitute a reaction against sectarian rule, stagnant economy, unemployment, endemic corruption in the public sector, legislation (such as banking secrecy) that is perceived to shield the ruling class from accountability.
+The Lebanese protests were a series of protests that constituted a reaction against sectarian rule, stagnant economy, unemployment, endemic corruption in the public sector, legislation (such as banking secrecy) that is perceived to shield the ruling class from accountability.
 It is suspected that the direct trigger to the protests were due to the planned imposed taxes on gasoline, tobacco and online phone calls such as through WhatsApp, as protests started breaking out right after unanimous Cabinet approval of the WhatsApp taxes, due to be ratified by 22 October.

 In contrast to the 2005 Cedar Revolution, and similarly to a process started in the 2015–2016 Lebanese protests, the 2019 protests were non-sectarian, crossing the Sunni–Shia Muslim / Christian sociological and religious divide and bypassing traditional political party alignments.

 Oman

 The 2018–2019 Omani protests were nationwide protests and rallies in which tens of thousands of protesters marched against skyrocketing unemployment and inflation in the Sultanate of Oman.
 Over a 13-month period between January 2018 and January 2019, Omani citizens went out into the streets on several occasions to rally against decisions made by their government, whilst demanding more employment opportunities as well as economic reforms.

 Protests erupted in Omani capital Muscat outside the Ministry of Manpower on 22 January 2018.
 Demonstrations spread rapidly across the country, reaching other major cities such as Salalah, Sohar and Sur.
 Numerous people were reportedly arrested.
 In response, the Omani government announced that it would create 25 thousand public service jobs to accommodate protesters’ demands.

 At the end of 2018 and into January 2019, mass protests resurfaced in Oman.
 Thousands of protesters rallied against economic hardship and once again requested more job opportunities.
 Demonstrations were oppressed by riot police, causing dozens of people to be arrested.
 The demonstrations triggered a swift response by the Omani government.
 On 6 January, the Omani government announced that it would establish a new body to alleviate the employment-crisis.
 The so-called National Center for Employment was created to help Omanis to navigate the national labor market.
 As a result, protests and strikes came to an end on 9 January 2019.